reservations across the Northern Plains

 Northern Plains Reservation Aid®

-Service Areas: Northern Plains (includes MT, ND, SD and NE)
+Service Area: Northern Plains Reservations (includes MT, ND, SD, NE, and WA)

 Due to the high rates of poverty and joblessness in remote reservation communities in the Northern Plains, many Native Americans struggle to access the necessities of life.
 Additionally, Native Americans endure a legacy of healthcare disparities, leading to disproportionate disease rates.
 The Northern Plains Reservation Aid® (NPRA) program helps to ease some of these hardships through our food and water, emergency, health, and holiday support services.